 Post Independance era - huge strides towards self sufficiency

-The programmes for reconstruction of the state economy were articulated by the emerging political leadership from 1944.
+The programmes for reconstruction of economy were articulated by the emerging political leadership from 1944.
 The Naya Kashmir programme envisaged institutional and agrarian restructuring so that the productive force could be unleashed from the shackles of landlordism and decks cleared for economic growth and development.

-Ever since independence, the Department of Animal Husbandry has been actively working towards improving the livestock wealth of the state.
-With the implementation of the 1st Five Year Plan, the Department started cattle breeding farms, one at Cheshmashahi, Kashmir and second at Belicharana, Jammu with the aim of producing breeding bulls to be stationed at hospital and dispensaries for up-gradation of local cattle.
+Ever since independence, the Department of Animal Husbandry has been actively working towards improving the livestock wealth of J&K. With the implementation of the 1st Five Year Plan, the Department started cattle breeding farms, one at Cheshmashahi, Kashmir and second at Belicharana, Jammu with the aim of producing breeding bulls to be stationed at hospital and dispensaries for up-gradation of local cattle.
 The number of hospital and dispensaries was also increased to provide Veterinary aid to livestock on more convenient terms.

 Another Scheme known as Hill Cattle Development Scheme for hilly regions was started in 1964.
 It almost was a replica of key village Scheme.
 However, under the scheme Jersey rather than Red Sindhi Breed was used for up-gradation of local cattle which gave better results.